Cucumber Interview Questions

 The BDD methodology, which offers a framework for writing and organizing automated tests in a way that is concentrated on the behavior of the system, is implemented by the BDD framework.
 The framework defines test scenarios and procedures using a natural language syntax, which makes it simpler for relevant stakeholders to comprehend and evaluate the tests.

-- You can describe the BDD framework in an interview by emphasizing its main characteristics, such as:
+- You can describe the BDD framework in an interview by emphasizing its main characteristics,

 - Business stakeholders will find it simple to read and understand test scenarios because they are written in a natural language syntax.